farmera/sare_grant/study_methods.md

 __Figure 1__ illustrates a typical NDVI result using a kite-suspension system with two consumer-grade cameras modified for NDVI.
-The image in the center of the figure represents a color LUT (i.e. a look-up table) which is simply a table of numbers used to apply a color transform on the image.
-An index image such as this one   with this method.
+The image in the center of the figure represents a color LUT (i.e. a look-up table) which is simply a table of numbers used to apply a color transform to the image.
+Applying this transform allows us to visualize the light that otherwise we would be incapable of seeing.
+In this image the LUT has been prominently displayed to indicate that a full range of values in the image have been captured - from dusty soul  An index image such as this one  with this method.
 While these results are useful for determining general patterns over time they are hard to replicate.
 One of our goals is to accurately determine trends over time using low cost methods.